-It was our first road trip together, my best friend; Karan seemed more excited than me because it was him who drove mostly.
+It was our first road trip together, my friend Karan seemed more excited than me because it was him who drove mostly.
 In a two way trip he must have driven 550 out of 600 kilometers, he just did not want the steering wheel to be touched by me, he was pumped up as Lewis Hamilton driving in the Himalayas.

 We stayed in Barlow Ganj, which was about 15 minutes away (drivable distance) from the mall road, Mussoorie.